pasoevi/innfin/doc/innfin.md

 inherently aggressive toward your race or to anything at all.
 Such monsters are often *cursed*.

-## Specials

-Most creatures in the dungeons are held there as

 ## Wizards

 Wizards possess similar abilities as the player in that that they can use magic, weapons and have advanced tactics in wars.
 They are often in the most important parts of the world.

-## Elves
+## Specials

+Specials are non-natives of the dungeons.
+They have *entered* the dungeons just like you have.
+Like wizards, they are users of magic.
+Specials have more personality to them, like names, stories or quests.
+They are often of very intelligent races.

 ## Orcs